 (8) Texas Commission Docket No. 30485.
 Several parties filed appeals of the Financing Order with the district court in Travis County, Texas.
-The pendency of those appeals precludes the issuance of the Transition Bonds until those appeals are resolved.
+The pendency of those appeals precluded the issuance of the Transition Bonds until those appeals were resolved.
 Prior to the appeals, it had been expected that approximately \$1.8 billion in Transition Bonds could be issued by mid-2005 under the terms of the Financing Order.
-During the delay, the amount of bonds that can be issued under the Financing Order increases as interest accrues on the un-recovered balance of stranded costs.
-On August 4, 2005, the District Court affirmed the Financing Order.
-Texas law provides for any further appeals to be filed directly with the Texas Supreme Court.
-If no further appeal of the Financing Order is taken, Applicants will seek to issue Transition Bonds prior to the repeal of the Act, of a settlement reached in a separate proceeding, excess mitigation credits were terminated as of April 29, 2005.
-Assuming the Transition Bonds are issued no later than December 31, 2006, CenterPoint projects that, with interest from August 31, 2004 to the date of issuance, the amount of Transition Bonds issued would be no more than \$2 billion.
-The total amount of Transition Bonds to be issued will be determined by the Texas Commission prior to their issuance.
+During the delay, the amount of bonds that could be issued under the Financing Order increased as interest accrued on the un-recovered balance of stranded costs.
+On August 4, 2005, the District Court affirmed the Financing Order, which became final and unappealable on August 19, 2005.